icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [shallow-render](https://github.com/getsaf/shallow-render) - Angular testing made easy with shallow rendering and easy mocking.
 * [@storybookjs/testing-angular](https://github.com/storybookjs/testing-angular) - Testing utilities that allow you to reuse your stories in your unit tests.
 * [ngx-testbox](https://github.com/kirill-kolomin/ngx-testbox) - A comprehensive testing utility library for Angular applications that simplifies test writing and improves test reliability.
 You will find this library useful for unit, integration, and e2e testing.
+* [ng-automocks](https://github.com/MillerSvt/ng-automocks) - It simplifies Angular testing by automatically generating mock components, directives, pipes, modules, and services using Jest's module mocking, eliminating the need for manual stubbing or complex workarounds.
+* [jest-angular-test-verifier](https://github.com/Neizan93/jest-angular-test-verifier) - Jest reporter that verifies Angular components, services, directives, and other file types have matching test files.

 ## Site Templates